ClassicCollins/diabetes-prediction-app/README.md

 <h3 align="center">Diabetes Prediction App</h3>

   <p align="center">
-    A project designed for diabetes prediction in patients using Streamlit.!
+    A project designed for Predicting Diabetes Risk in Patients Using Streamlit App.!
     <br />
-    <a href="https://github.com/ClassicCollins/diabetes-prediction-app"><strong>Explore the Model »</strong></a>
+    <a href="https://github.com/ClassicCollins/diabetes-prediction-app"><strong>Explore the Docs »</strong></a>
     <br />
     <br />
     <a href="https://collins-diabetes-prediction.streamlit.app/">Use The App</a>